Story of the Red Clover

 Later on, the Montgomery family brought life back to the property with their SATCO lodge in the 60’s and 70’s.
 Their five adopted children from around the world grew up at the Lodge.

 The Tallagnon family purchased the property in 1977.
 As enthusiastic equestrians, they added the Carriage House and Farmhouse and made good use of the barn.
-They named the property after the delicate purple-red flower that graces Vermont’s fields early in the summer, distinguishing the landscape.
+They renamed the property the Red Clover Inn after the delicate purple-red flower that graces Vermont’s fields early in the summer, distinguishing the landscape.
 Some long-used dinner recipes come from Tallagnon family.

-Purchased and tastefully updated by the Tyler and Hill families in 2009, the Red Clover has become a foodie destination for warm & cozy Vermont retreats, attracting both Vermont neighbors and travelers from across the globe to experience the peace and beauty of the Killington Valley.
+In 2009, the Tyler and Hill families purchased and tastefully updated the Red Clover.
+With the help of Innkeeper and wedding planner Carol Ryan and her husband executive chef Mike Ryan, the Red Clover became widely renowned as pre-eminent wedding and events and foodie destination, attracting both Vermont neighbors and travelers from across the globe to experience the peace and beauty of the Killington Valley.